South Carolina teacher arrested after student takes marijuana gummies from prize box in classroom, sheriff says - NewsBreak

 South Carolina teacher arrested after student takes marijuana gummies from prize box in classroom, sheriff says

 LEXINGTON, S.C.
-(WGHP) — A South Carolina teacher was arrested after a student allegedly found and took a pack of marijuana gummies from a classroom prize box, according to the local sheriff’s office.
+(WGHP) — A South Carolina teacher was arrested after a student allegedly found and took a pack of marijuana gummies from a classroom prize box, according to the Lexington County Sheriff’s Office .

 On Sept.
 23, the Lexington County Sheriff’s Department launched an investigation after a report that a student at Rocky Creek Elementary School had taken a pack of marijuana edibles from a prize box in a teacher’s classroom.
 The prize box was used to reward students.